 twitch at the command prompt to display the CLI’s usage.

 $ twitch A simple CLI tool for the New Twitch API and Webhook products.
-Usage: twitch [command] Available Commands: api Used to interface with the Twitch API configure Configures your Twitch CLI with your Client ID and Secret event Used to interface with Event services, such as Eventsub and Websub. help Help about any command mock-api Used to interface with the mock Twitch API. token Logs into Twitch and returns an access token according to your client id/secret in the configuration. version Returns the current version of the CLI.
-Flags: --config string config file (default is $HOME/.twitch-cli/.twitch-cli.env) -h, --help help for twitch Use "twitch [command] --help" for more information about a command.
+Usage: twitch [command] Available Commands: api Used to call the Twitch API configure Used to configure your Twitch CLI with your Client ID and Secret event Used to test your webhook callback or WebSocket client help Help about any command mock-api Used to call the mock Twitch API, which returns mock data token Returns an access token using your configured client id and secret version Returns the current version of the CLI Flags: --config string config file (default is $HOME/.twitch-cli/.twitch-cli.env) -h, --help help for twitch Use "twitch [command] --help" for more information about a command.

 Contributing changes to the CLI

 To help make the CLI better, see CONTRIBUTING.

 This library is licensed under the Apache 2.0 License.